Web Communications for Units

 With an accreditation review coming up, Physics and Astronomy needed to update and upgrade its site ASAP.
 In a reduced time frame, Web Services migrated the department's site content into a more intuitive and responsive structure, launching just in time for a successful review.

-The department wanted a redesigned website that provided a compelling and modern interface for users, including prospective students.
-Extensive attention was paid to developing a structure that allows users to sort and filter faculty by their professional classification, regional field of study, and research clusters.
-Like our other sites, this one incorporates a new back-end content management system and is responsive on a variety of mobile devices.
+The department wanted a redesigned website that provided a compelling and modern interface.
+Extensive attention was paid to developing a structure that enables users to sort and filter faculty members by professional classification, regional field of study, and research clusters.
+Like our other sites, this one incorporates a new back-end content management system and is responsive on various mobile devices.